nileshpanchalnp/Feedback_System/README.md

 **🔐 User Authentication**
 Secure login and sign-up system using JWT (JSON Web Tokens) to protect user data.

+**🔍 Event Category Search Feature**
+💻 How It Works (User Flow):
+The user sees a search bar labeled "Search by Category".

+They type in a category name or keyword.

+**On clicking the Search button:**

+The app filters the events based on the input.

+The filtered events are shown immediately below.

+If no matches are found, the app notifies the user accordingly.

 **🔒 Protected Routes**
 Only authenticated users can access feedback functionalities and personal history.